Skip to content

 Abstract Test Code from Applications

 Isolate and abstract test code from application code through frameworks like Selenium.
-Keeping test code separate prevents application changes from breaking tests.
-It also improves test code reusability across projects.
+Keeping test code separate prevents application changes from breaking tests and improves test code reusability across projects.

 Validate Automated and Manual Testing Workflows

-Verify that adding automation is delivering the expected benefits around efficiency, coverage, and software quality.
+Verify that adding automation delivers the expected benefits of efficiency, coverage, and software quality.
 Check that automated and manual testing workflows integrate smoothly.
-Confirm manual test effort is rebalanced based on automation.
+Confirm that the manual test effort is rebalanced based on automation.

 Provide Adequate Maintenance for Automated Tests